DomtronVox/StaticFarmSite/src/documents/sub_pages/so-why-do-you-want-goats.md

 ---
 title: so why DO you want goats?
 navTitle: Why Get Goats?
-navNest: Nigerian Dwarf Goats
+navNest: 'For newbies '
-navPriority: '6'
+navPriority: '1'
 collection: SubPage
 layout: default.html
 ---